icerpc/icerpc-docs/pages/icerpc/slic-transport/protocol-frames.md

 The Slic transport protocol sends data over a duplex connection in protocol frames.
 The reading and writing of these frames are serialized on the underlying duplex connection.

-This page documents protocol frames for Slic version 1.
-The frames are defined using [Slice][slice].
+Slic frames are defined using [Slice][slice].

-All the frames have the same layout:
+All the frames have a header and a body.
+The header layout is common to all Slic versions and is composed of the following fields:
-- a type defined as an `uint8` enumeration
+- a frame type defined as an `uint8` enumeration
-- a size defined as a `varuint62`.
-- a body that depends on the frame type and Slic version (with the exception of the `Version` frame which doesn't depend on the Slic version)
+- a frame size defined as a `varuint62` representing the size of the frame body.

 The frame type is defined as follows:
 ```slice